 During the late stage of the cycle, your DDQ might be a recurring document you respond to with an existing client, or it could be in addition to a DDQ you’ve already answered.
 Get straight to the point and ensure accuracy to show you are still in compliance.

-If a DDQ is part of a sales process, and even if it’s not, response software such as RFPIO makes answering it a whole lot easier.
+If due diligence questionnaires are a regular part of your sales process, response software for DDQs, such as RFPIO, makes answering them a whole lot easier.
 Your RFPIO Content Library can answer many of a DDQ’s questions with a few clicks.